 Ask Their Status.

 Ask them how they’re feeling.
 Ask them how they are holding up.
+“Remind your partner that you care for them even when they’re feeling at their worst.” according to Caitlin Cantor LCSW, CST.
 Suicide is a common thought among depressed people, and it’s perfectly fine asking them how they are maintaining themselves daily.
 However, be sure to come up with a back-up plan if the depression gets too overwhelming.

 Spend Time Together.

 A common piece of advice, but essential nonetheless.
 A day or two set aside for them doing things you love together, be it simple grocery shopping, sport, or playing video games together goes a long way.
 With depression, cooking proper meals can be unceremoniously tossed aside, due to how draining it can be, and you may be of help setting it right, helping them make healthier meals that can be stored in the fridge for later.